prosaml/prosaml/README.md

-- 👋 Hi, I’m Pablo Rosa
+- 👋 Hi, I’m Pablo Rosa.
+Nice to meet you
+- 👀 I’m a Data scientist chasing have as many active cards as possible for users with a Mercado Pago account.
-- 👀 I’m interested in automatize as much as i can every task using Python .
+- ⚙️ Focused in automatize as much as possible.
-- 🌱 I’m currently imporving my Python, Data Science and Machine Learning skills.
-Also learning SQL and Spark
+- 🌱 I’m always imporving my Python, SQL and Machine Learning skills.
 - ⚙️ I’m looking to collaborate on proyects ralated on Data Science and Machine Learning.
 - 📫 How to reach me: pablo.rosa@mercadolibre.com